rpfigueira/AgroBirdServices/README.md

 # AgroBirdServices
-Workflow to estimate invertebrate pest consumption in crop landscapes by birds.
+Workflow to estimate invertebrate pest consumption in agricultural valleys by birds.
+The repository contains the scripts used in the paper by Messina et al (2023) *A multidisciplinary workflow to estimate pest control services by birds in farmlands: landscape and species conservation decision making support*, to be submitted to *Ecological Informatics* Journal.

 ## Purpose of the workflow
-The purpose of the workflow is to quantify the amount of invertebrate crop pest consumed by birds in a crop landscape.
+The purpose of the workflow is to quantify the amount of invertebrate crop pests consumed by birds in a crop landscape.

-This analysis workflow is based on the study by [Messina et al. (2023)](#), which, based on field work, determined that pest consumption by birds in an agricultural valley in Portugal is dependent on the presence of trees in the landscape.
+This analysis workflow is based on the study by [Messina et al. (2023)](https://doi.org/10.1016/j.ecoser.2023.101556), which, based on field work, determined that pest consumption by birds in an agricultural valley is dependent on the presence of trees in the landscape.

 This analysis expands that result to a general application, using public